rip-space/CTL/README.md

 ### Text Outputs

-To display text on the page:
+To show text on the screen, type this:

 ```
 text Your text here
 ```

-You can use variables in the text output by prefixing them with `/`.
+You can also use variables in the text by adding a `/` before them.

 Example:
 ```